home-assistant/developers.home-assistant/docs/add-ons/presentation.md

 # Security

 Add-On security should be a matter of pride.
-You should strive for the highest level of security you can possibly attain with your skills and your limitations.
+You should strive for the highest level of security you can possibly attain within your skills and your Add-On limitations.
 If your Add-On has a lower security rating, then users will be less likely to trust it.
 You can use the following table to adjust your Add-On Security.

 | Action | Affect on security points|
 |---|---|